What you should know about charcoal tablets for dogs

 After this process, it is comparable to many small sponges that are absorbent.
 Once they enter the gastrointestinal tract, they absorb chemical substances such as toxins.
 These are then excreted by your pet through the feces.
 During this period, the excrement turns black due to the charcoal, but this is not harmful in this context.

-In order for this process to take place correctly, your quadruped must absorb the charcoal tablets as quickly as possible.
+For this process to take place correctly, your dog must absorb the charcoal tablets as quickly as possible.
 If this happens too late, the respective toxin can pass the intestinal wall and thus enters the bloodstream.

 Furthermore, it is important to note that charcoal tablets only work if the poisoning is in the gastrointestinal tract!